 We are quickly approaching the time of year when winter storms become a regular occurrence.
-They’re unavoidable, yes, but many people have made the decision to adapt and invest in an alternative source of power in their home — a generator.
+They’re unavoidable, yes, but many people have made the decision to adopt and invest in an alternative source of power in their home — a generator.
 A generator is a device that turns mechanical energy into electrical energy for use.
 There are two main types— a standby generator, which is a permanent installation adjacent to your home, and a portable generator, which is able to be stored and moved with ease.
 Which type is the best for your home?
 Let’s take a look at the differences here.

 When it’s installed, your standby generator is connected to your gas line.
 This means that you will never have to refuel it because it runs off your home’s natural or LP gas supply.
-A portable generator requires gas as well, but also requires you to keep the extra gas around.
+A portable requires gas as well, but also requires you to keep the extra gas around.
 Since generators are typically only used in emergencies, it’s also a good idea to keep extra fresh gas around for a portable generator, as fuel degrades and could cause you to have start-up issues.
 This is not a problem with standby generators, as they have a constant fresh-fuel supply line.

 Power & Ability

-Standby generators, are of course, considerably more expensive than portable generators.
+Standby generators are of course, considerably more expensive than portable generators.
 This is because installation requires gas-supply checks, permits, plumbing, electricians, and sometimes leveling.
 Standby generators are also a home investment.

 If installed correctly, Standby generators are 100% safe.
-Portable generators, on the other hand, were not built for indoor use as they produce more carbon dioxide than an idling car.
+Portables, on the other hand, were not built for indoor use as they produce more carbon dioxide than an idling car.
 In fact, over 500 deaths between 2005 and 2010 were attributed to the indoor use of portable generators.
 A recent study by the National Institute of Standards and Technology declared that, “Regardless of housing type or location, generators that release as little as 27 grams of CO per hour continuously for 18 hours cause 80 percent of the modeled cases to result in an exposure predicted to reach dangerous levels.”
 For reference, most portable generators release an average of 500 to 4,000 grams of CO per hour.
 In other words, if you’re going to use a portable generator for your home, don’t keep it inside!
 Find somewhere with plenty of ventilation.

 Have You Made Your Decision?